ChinZhang/EnvAM/README.md

 Contributions:

-Chin Zhang: designed frontend, integrated frontend, backend, react, and database into django project, functionality for compare per country.
+Chin Zhang: designed and created frontend, integrated frontend, backend, react, and database into django project, functionality for compare per country.

 Leo Xu: created React map for the explore section.

-Samuel Jackson: data collection, functionality for correlation over time, and functionality correlation for a certain range.
+Samuel Jackson: data collection, functionality for correlation over time, functionality correlation for a certain range and analysis.